- Our Work

 CareFlight’s Remote Trauma Course (RTC) is an evidence-based course that has been developed after community consultation and incorporates Indigenous learning styles to ensure equity in the education of first responders across the Northern Territory (NT).
 CareFlight recognises that greater learning outcomes can be achieved by connecting with communities, sharing knowledge and creating pathways to understanding through narrative and kinaesthetic learning.

 The RTC offers participants the opportunity to gain knowledge, understanding and skill in lifesaving interventions which aim to reduce mortality and morbidity whilst awaiting a higher-level of care.
 The course can be tailored to specific industries or work groups, especially in remote settings.

 This workshop focuses on typical trauma scenarios experienced in the NT and is delivered through practical scenario-based training that includes story-telling and yarning circles.
 The course draws upon participants’ own experiences and skills and reflects the remoteness of the Territory.

-Trauma Care Workshops are supported by Territory Insurance Office (TIO) and we thank them for their continued support.
+Remote Trauma Care Workshops are supported by Territory Insurance Office (TIO) and we thank them for their continued support.

 Participants will learn about:

 - DRSABC: Danger, Response, Sending for Help, Airway, Breathing and Circulation

 - Patient exposure and handover